 Car in Front of You, Sun Behind You

 If the sun and your car are both in front of you, the camera software will expose for the bright sun and your car will look dark or even be reduced to a silhouette.
 Always position your shot so the sun is behind you when you snap the pic.
-You may want to position yourself so the sun off to one side or the other to get the best light on the car, or to prevent your shadow from being visible in the shot, and that’s fine—as long as the sun is anywhere behind you, you’re good.
+You may need to position yourself so the sun is off to one side or the other to get the best light on the car, or to prevent your shadow from being visible in the shot, and that’s fine—as long as the sun is anywhere behind you, you’re good.